User Interfaces, Testing More Than Methods

 I'm not a skilled user.
 But I still think they're interesting.

 The point is: don't limit your view of what a user interface can be.
-From a certain point of view, even a programing language itself is a user interface.
+Even a programing language is a user interface.

 Testing User Interfaces